MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## June 2021

 - **Scan file shares (preview).**  Scan and view your sources for migration readiness.
 Learn more: [Migration Manager Scan (preview)](mm-scan.md)
 - **Agent app mode**.
 Install agent on non-domain joined computers (app mode).
-You now haave the option of installing the Migration Manager agent on non-domain joined computers using an agent app.
+You now have the option of installing the Migration Manager agent on non-domain joined computers using an agent app.

 ## May 2021